The Global Sepsis Alliance Proudly Announces the Winners of the 2018 Global Sepsis Awards

 - The development and provision of excellent educational materials on the CDC website for lay people and health care workers to raise awareness of the early signs of sepsis and inform about the sepsis aftermaths

-The Fundación Sepsis México under the leadership Luis Antonio Gorordo Delsol became the driving force for the World Sepsis Day movement in Mexico and Central America.
+The Fundación Sepsis México under the leadership of Luis Antonio Gorordo Delsol became the driving force for the World Sepsis Day Movement in Mexico and Central America.
 This is evidenced by activities such as:

-The awardees in the category III (Individual Nominees) are Dr. Alison Fox-Robichaud (Canada), Dr. Stephen Macdonald (Australia) and Team Sue (USA)
+The winners in category III are Dr. Alison Fox-Robichaud from Canada, Dr. Stephen Macdonald from Australia, and Team Sue from the United States.

 Dr. Fox-Robichaud was awarded for the following achievements: